williamhaley/sudoku/README.md

   1. randomPuzzle() can be a function in app.js.
   1. puzzles.js can be in `assets`.
 1. Nothing  in `/lib` needs to be server-side, I'm just writing them in that typical node webapp way so it's easier to test them, and using browserify to generate the client-side JS.
 Would it be better to write them all client-side and test them as client-side code, or better to keep them more generic, not tied to the UI, and treat the client-side generation as the "extra" step here?
 I'm leaning towards the latter.
 Better as "server-side".
+  1. I feel like the end goal is that these tests run in pure node, and the web aspect is an after-thought for presentability.